-When appointing Trustees to run your Trust it is important to make sure that you choose people who you feel will be able to conduct the affairs of the Trust properly.
+When appointing trustees to run your family trust it is important to make sure that you choose people who you feel will be able to conduct the affairs of the Trust properly.
 You should choose people you are confident will follow your wishes and perhaps equally importantly, people you can hold accountable if necessary, such as professionals who are insured and who are expected to meet high standards of competence.

 A maximum of 4 trustees can be appointed, and whilst you may choose to only have 1, it is best practice to have at least 2 so that they can check on each others work and to safeguard a situation where 1 dies or becomes incapacitated.

 Trustees can be a friend, relative or professional, however they cannot be a minor, or someone of unsound mind.
 Whilst professionals may charge for their services, it can be beneficial to have one on board, especially if you and the other Trustees do not have the financial or organisational skills required.

 As with any trust, as a matter of technicality, this will mean legal transfer of ownership to the trustees, so it’s vital that the appointed trustee(s) are the right people to comply with your wishes.

 A discretionary trust gives (unless specific directions are given in the trust limiting discretion) trustees the power to decide how to use any income that is produced by the trust.
 Sometimes the powers in a discretionary trust stretch to allow the trustee to use the fund monies themselves, but generally speaking, their powers are limited to use of the income of the trust.